The Process of Partnering With Kelser

 A member of our sales team will contact you to schedule a 30-minute proposal review meeting.
 You will receive the proposal for review prior to the meeting so you can come prepared with questions.

-You’ve already discussed the included services you will receive, so the goal of the proposal review meeting is to simply let you know the exact cost and address any last-minute questions/issues/concerns.
+You’ve already discussed the services included, so the goal of the proposal review meeting is to simply let you know the exact cost and address any final questions, issues, or comments.

 7. Statement Of Work